Aryathama/Neural-Network-in-Minecraft/README.md

 ## 📂 Repository Structure

 * `train.py` - The TensorFlow script for training and quantizing the model.
-* `schematics/` - Litematica schematic files for the logic gates.
 * `world_download/` - The Minecraft world save file.

 ## 🙌 Credits & Inspiration